 10. Once the software is downloaded, install it and then reboot your computer.

 If everything goes on fine then after the system reboots you will be able to see your dedicated GPU’s control panel.

 But, in case you aren’t able to install the newly downloaded driver software then you will need to follow four more steps.

 - Install any uninstaller software like Revo or IObit.

 - Open that uninstaller application and then uninstall the previously installed drivers of your GPU.

 - You will get options to delete the registry entries, do it.

 - Reboot your system and then follow the steps from 1 to 10 listed above.

-Hopefully this time you will be able to install your downloaded driver, but in case you are still facing any problem, please share your question in the comment section and I will try to respond you with a solution.
+Hopefully this time you will be able to install your downloaded driver, but in case you are still facing any problems, please share your question in the comment section and I will try to respond to you with a solution.

 3. Using GeForce Experience